 - a portable charger is a lot more important than you think

-Packing items that can have multiple uses is key to packing light, while also having everything you need for your trip.
+Packing items that can have multiple uses are key to packing light, while also having everything you need for your trip.

 What are some travel essentials that you bring on your trips?